Hastings line: Construction

 The Hastings line is built over the difficult, forested, and hilly terrain across the High Weald and sandstone Hastings Beds, necessitating the construction of eight tunnels between Tonbridge and the south coast seaside resort of Hastings.
-The SER was anxious to construct the line as economically as possible, since it was in competition with the LBSC to obtain entry into Hastings and was not in a strong financial position in the mid-1840s.
+The SER was anxious to construct the line as economically as possible, since it was in competition with the LB&SCR to obtain entry into Hastings and was not in a strong financial position in the mid-1840s.

 The construction of the line between Tunbridge Wells and Robertsbridge was contracted to Messrs.
 Hoof & Wyths, subcontracted to Messrs.
 H. Warden.
 By March 1851, the trackbed had been constructed as far as Whatlington, East Sussex, a distance of 19 mi.
 All tunnels had been completed and a single line of railway had been laid for a distance of 10 mi 40 ch from Tunbridge Wells.
 When the 15 mi 40 ch section from Tunbridge Wells to Robertsbridge opened on 1 September, a single line of track extended a further 4 mi to Whatlington.
 On the 6 mi section between Whatlington and St Leonards, 750000 cuyd out of 827000 cuyd had been excavated.
 Construction of the line between Tunbridge Wells and Bopeep Junction cost in excess of £500,000.